-18. The third submission sought to be advanced by the applicants is that section 41(6)(a) and (b) of the NPA Act 32 of 1997 is a not a reasonable limitation on the right of freedom of expression and press freedom, particularly when based on the interpretation and application contended for by Mr Zuma.
+- 22. The third submission sought to be advanced by the applicants is that section 41(6)(a) and (b) of the NPA Act 32 of 1997 is a not a reasonable limitation of the right to freedom of expression and press freedom, particularly when based on the interpretation and application contended for by me.
 They offer an alternative interpretation based on the principle of open justice.
-However, the applicant do not challenge the constitutionality of section 41(6) of the NPA Act but seek to interpret its reach to exclude the right of journalists to obtain information in violation of the law and to report on such information purportedly to advance open justice.
+They do not challenge the constitutionality of section 41(6) but seek to interpret its reach to exclude the right of journalists to obtain information in violation of the law and to report on such information purportedly to advance open justice. - 23.
+The applicants for admission as amicus curiae contend that their input to the Court is urgent. - These submissions sought to be advanced by the applicants for admission as amicus curiae are irrelevant to the issues raised in the application by Ms Maughan to set aside her private prosecution.
+However, to the extent that these submissions are made to assist Ms Maughan's application, they have no merit and been adequately raised and dealt with in her application.

-D: ON SLAPP SUIT
+ON SLAPP SUIT

-19. Ms Maughan does not rely on the so-called SLAPP defence theory for her application to review and set aside the private prosecution.
+25. Ms Maughan does not rely on the so-called SLAPP suit theory for her application to review and set aside the private prosecution.
 However, she contends that the private prosecution is an abuse of process which has been brought with the intention of restricting her ability to exercise her duties and constitutional right as a journalist.
 The SLAPP suit theory adds nothing novel to the submissions made by Ms Maughan on the abuse of process and improper motive complaints against the private prosecution.
-There is no void in our law against the abuse of judicial process doctrine.
-There are adequate judicial remedies to prevent any party from abusing the judicial process.
-The applicants do not contend that available judicial remedies are inadequate safeguards against abuse of judicial process or that invoking the SLAPP type defence in criminal prosecutions is necessary to prevent fill the missing gap of legal safeguards against abuse of judicial process.
+There is no void in our law for the protection of constitutional rights against abuse of judicial process which should attract our courts to embrace the SLAPP suit submissions, in criminal trials.
+The SLAPP suit submissions therefore add nothing to the abuse of process argument advanced by Ms Maughan.
+As the Constitutional Court recently held when recognising SLAPP suit type defence that the defendants relying on SLAPP suit type defence will have "to prove at trial that the defamation suit brought by the plaintiffs: